-Greyhound - Greyhound provides intercity bus transportation from the Campbell Court Transportation Center in Downtown Roanoke to destinations as shown in the network map below.
+Greyhound - Greyhound provides intercity bus transportation from the Campbell Court Transportation Center in Downtown Roanoke.
 Access to Greyhound is available by Valley Metro fixed-route buses and Smart Way Commuter buses.
 Greyhound is a valuable service to citizens in the Roanoke Valley providing affordable long-distance transportation options.